neena-da/python-challenge/README.md

 	for candidate in candidates:
     		s.add(candidate)
 ```
-  * Store the unique candidates and total votes in a dictionary
+  * Store the unique candidates and total votes in a dictionary.
+Sort in descending order of the Total votes
 ```
 	for item in list(s):
     		dict_of_counts[item] = candidates.count(item)